 Alerts can be delivered in real-time, a specific time of day, or a specific day of the week.

-We support delivering alerts via Direct, SFTP, or even through a VPN.
+We support delivery of alerts via Direct, SFTP or a VPN.

 UHIN is connected nationwide to seamlessly deliver patient health information across state lines and across health systems, improving the patient experience by making health information available whenever and wherever care occurs.
 See which states UHIN is connecting to:

 Meet Requirements for Interoperability and Patient Access